ibexa/documentation-developer/docs/api/public_php_api.md

 -   doxygen: <http://apidoc.ez.no/doxygen/trunk/NS/html/>
 -   sami: <http://apidoc.ez.no/sami/trunk/NS/html/>

-## Getting started with the Public API
+## Getting started with the public API

 In this chapter, you will see two ways of customizing eZ Platform: command line scripts (for import scripts, for instance), and custom controllers.

 ### Symfony bundle

-In order to test and use Public API code, you will need to build a custom bundle.
+In order to test and use public API code, you will need to build a custom bundle.
 Bundles are Symfony's extensions, and are therefore also used to extend eZ Platform.
 Symfony provides code generation tools that will let you create your own bundle and get started in a few minutes.

-In this chapter, we will show how to create a custom bundle, and implement both a command line script and a custom route with its own controller action and view.
+In this chapter, you will be shown how to create a custom bundle, and implement both a command line script and a custom route with its own controller action and view.
 All shell commands assume that you use some Linux shell, but those commands would of course also work on Windows systems.

 #### Generating a new bundle